ligato/site/content/cnf/cnf-def.md

 ## Virtual Network Function (VNF)

-A virtualized network function (VNF) is a NF that runs in a virtual environment.
+A virtualized network function (VNF) is an NF that runs in a virtual environment.
 By convention, you run VNFs in virtual machines (VMs) managed by operators using industry best practices and VM provisioning tools.
-VM-based VNFs operate on COTS servers and exist in an "enclosed space" surrounded by a guest OS/kernel, hypervisor, host OS/kernel, and network I/O. Excluding performance and scale, VNFs mirror many of the functions and features you find in dedicated hardware NFs, modulo the requisite adaptations for operating in virtual environments.
+VM-based VNFs operate on COTS servers and exist in an "enclosed space" surrounded by a guest OS/kernel, hypervisor, host OS/kernel, and network I/O. Excluding performance and scale, VNFs mirror many of the functions and features you find in PNFs, modulo the requisite adaptations for operating in virtual environments.

+{{< figure src="/images/ligato/pnf-vnf.svg" class="image-center figcaption" caption="PNF appliances transition to software VNFs running on COTS hardware" >}}

+---

 <div>
 <p class="is-size-5" style="text-decoration: underline;font-weight: 600">